sttk/sabi-go/README.md

 ### Separation of data accesses for each logic

-A logic is a function that takes Dax interface as its only one argument.
+A logic is a function that takes dax interface as its only one argument.
-The type of this Dax is a type parameter of the logic function, and also a type parameter of the transaction function, Txn, that executes logics.
+The type of this dax is a type parameter of the logic function, and also a type parameter of the transaction function, Txn, that executes logics.

-Therefore, since the type of Dax can be changed for each logic or transaction, it is possible to limit data accesses used by the logic, by declaring only necessary data access methods from among ones defined in DaxBase instance..
+Therefore, since the type of dax can be changed for each logic or transaction, it is possible to limit data accesses used by the logic, by declaring only necessary data access methods from among ones defined in DaxBase instance..

-At the same time, since all data accesses of a logic is done through this sole Dax interface, this Dax interface serves as a list of data access methods used by a logic.
+At the same time, since all data accesses of a logic is done through this sole dax interface, this dax interface serves as a list of data access methods used by a logic.

 ### Separation of data accesses by data sources and reintegration of them